Panasonic Lumix GH5 Dynamic Range Test

 In the film days, I would shoot tests on new film stocks to determine how the negative responded at various levels of over and under exposure.
 Think of it as establishing the usable or practical dynamic range of a particular film stock.
 Those tests were my guide to the pre-visualization of my lighting — which areas of a scene would be lit at the stop I had chosen for the scene and which areas should be under or over exposed and by how much.

-Although digital images can be evaluated in real time, I still use an incident and spot meters.
-I conducted this test to establish how the GH5 sensor responds as it is over and under exposed.
-Normally, I would have included at least one model for a real skin tone reference, but because of the pandemic I have restricted the test to the well known X-Rite ColorChecker Video chart.
+Although digital images can be evaluated in real time, I still use incident and spot meters.
+I conducted this Panasonic Lumix GH5 dynamic range test to evaluate how the sensor responds as it is over and under exposed.
+I used the well known X-Rite ColorChecker Video chart.

 I don’t shoot log at this point so I used my usual settings.